-As of December 31, 2011, we estimate our federal and state net operating loss carryforwards for tax purposes are approximately \$50.8 million and \$36.9 million, respectively.
+As of December 31, 2012, we estimate our federal and state net operating loss carryforwards for tax purposes are approximately \$46.8 million and \$43.1 million, respectively.
 These net operating loss carryforwards will begin to expire in 2022 for federal income tax reporting purposes and in 2013 for state income tax reporting purposes.

-In addition, at December 31, 2011 we estimate our aggregate net operating loss carryforwards for tax purposes related to our foreign subsidiaries are \$30.6 million, which will begin to expire in 2013.
+In addition, at December 31, 2012 we estimate our aggregate net operating loss carryforwards for tax purposes related to our foreign subsidiaries are \$30.7 million, which will begin to expire in 2013.

 We apply a valuation allowance to certain deferred tax assets when management does not believe that it is more-likely-than-not that they will be realized.
 In assessing the need for any valuation allowances, we consider the reversal of existing temporary differences associated with deferred tax assets and liabilities, future taxable income, tax planning strategies and historical and future pre-tax book income (as adjusted for permanent differences between financial and tax accounting items) in order to determine if it is more likely than not that the deferred tax asset will be realized.
+For example, we have had several recent years of pre-tax losses, and further losses may present evidence that our net operating loss carryforwards may not be realized in future periods.

-As of December 31, 2011, we had a valuation allowance related to the deferred tax assets of the foreign subsidiaries (primarily net operating loss carryforwards) that are either loss companies or are in their start-up phases, including entities in Mexico, Singapore, Spain, Australia, Netherlands and China.
+As of December 31, 2012, we had a valuation allowance related to the deferred tax assets of the foreign subsidiaries (primarily net operating loss carryforwards) that are either loss companies or are in their start-up phases, including entities in Mexico, Singapore, Spain, Australia, the Czech Republic, the Netherlands and China, and the deferred tax asset related to certain state net operating loss carryforwards.
 Management will continue to evaluate the deferred tax position of our U.S. and foreign companies to determine the appropriate level of valuation allowance required against our deferred tax assets.